 As an enhancement to the default EMR instance fleets cluster configuration, the allocation strategy feature is available in EMR version 5.12.1 and later.
 With allocation strategy EMR instance fleet with:

-These options do not exist within the default EMR configuration option “Uniform Instance Groups”, hence we will be using EMR Instance Fleets only.
+These options do not exist within the default EMR configuration option uniform instance groups, hence we recommend using instance fleets with Spot Instances.